mcamou/scuby/README.md

 ## RELATED PROJECTS

-[jruby-scala](http://rubygems.org/gems/jruby-scala): Allows you to use Ruby Procs as Scala functions, including Scala traits into Ruby modules, and more
+[jruby-scala](http://rubygems.org/gems/jruby-scala): Allows you to use Ruby Procs as Scala functions, including Scala traits into Ruby modules, and more.

 [jruby-scala-collections](https://github.com/arturaz/jruby-scala-collections): Eases the pain of passing JRuby and Scala collections back and forth